11 minutes read

 There are more and more CBD oils sold in the UK market and a lot of it is imported from the member states of the European Union.
 With the Brexit transition period coming to an end in 2021 the question of future regulation is on everyone's mind.

-The second question is if there will be any import and export issues with CBD products or materials needed to produce CBD products.
-We hope that the government will take a close look at the legal regulations of hemp production in the UK.
-Hopefully, a revision will make it easier to access the full potential of hemp business in the UK while also enabling businesses to produce CBD oil that is EU approved, making the UK CBD market competitive on the continent.
+The second question is whether there will be any import and export issues with CBD products or the materials needed to produce them.
+We hope the government will closely examine the legal regulations surrounding hemp production in the UK.
+A revision of these regulations could make it easier to unlock the full potential of the hemp business.
+This would also enable businesses to produce EU-approved CBD oil, helping make the UK CBD market more competitive across Europe.

 Conclusion